 - Agree to abide by policies set forth in the Student Organization Manual, Student Handbook, Sport Clubs Handbook, Sport Club Bylaws, Sport Club Constitution, and UWM and UW-System Administrative policies and regulations.

 - Identify a faculty or staff advisor employed by UWM (Student Employees, Teaching, Research, or Graduate Assistants do not qualify).
-The Intramural Sports & Sport Clubs Coordinator can serve as the advisor for any club sport clubs in need.
+The Sport Clubs administrative staff can serve as the advisor for any club sport clubs in need.

-- Agree to abide by local, state, and federal laws and ordinance and to avoid unlawful actions in connection with any of their activities;
+- Agree to abide by local, state, and federal laws and ordinances and to avoid unlawful actions in connection with any of their activities;

 If you need assistance or have questions, Sport Clubs Program Professional staff can be contacted at firstname.lastname@example.org